Category | Quality Management

 Continuous monitoring is a core ISO 42001 requirement.

-Requirements for ISO 42001 Lead Auditor Certification
+Become a certified ISO 42001 Lead Auditor in just

 Being a lead auditor isn’t just about reading a checklist; it’s about understanding AI governance and being able to verify compliance practically.
 ISO 42001 Requirements outline what auditors must know and demonstrate.